<>What are TIPS?

 Downsides of TIPS

-And with that, we’ve already covered the first downside of TIPS: the opportunity cost.
+And with that, we’ve already covered th>Downsides of TIPSy cost.
 In the past, compared to regular Treasuries, TIPS weren’t always the better bet.
 Moreover, TIPS weren’t even always the better bet for outperforming inflation; sometimes, regular Treasuries outperformed inflation when TIPS didn’t (2006, 2008, 2014 & 2015).
 Yet, there are other downsides to investing in TIPS.

 Interest Rate Risk